jonnonz1/nz-statute-book/acts/public/1977/remuneration-authority-act-1977.md

 (2) It is unlawful for any person to act contrary to a determination under this Act or to fail to observe the criteria or limits specified in a determination.

 ### 15 Release of determinations
-(1) The Authority shall ensure that every determination made by it in respect of the remuneration of any person is, subject to section 16, made known to that person and to the person responsible for the payment of the remuneration and to such other persons as have, in the opinion of the Authority, a direct interest in the subject-matter of the determination.
+(1) The Authority shall ensure that every determination made by it in respect of the remuneration of any person is, subject to section 16, made known to that person and to the person responsible for the payment of the remuneration and to such other persons as have, in the opinion of the Authority, a direct interest in the subject matter of the determination.
 (2) The Authority shall deliver to the Minister copies of all determinations made by it— (a) under any of the provisions of section 12(1)(a); or (b) under section 12B.